Kusoneko/Nekobot/README.md

 ```

 The email and password lines are self explanatory.
+The SoundCloud line holds credentials for SoundCloud, enabling the soundcloud commands.
+[You'll need to register the app](https://soundcloud.com/you/apps/).
+At the moment all that's needed is the Client ID `"client_id" : "Put Client ID here"`
 The prefix is a list of characters that can be the character used in front of literally every command.
 As for the master, it's value should be the 17-digits id of the Discord account that should be recognized as the master.
 (The master id gets a level 10 permission level, although no official commands are above level 3.)
 The server line allows you to make the bot join a server on startup using that.
 The value can either be the full invite link as shown above, or only the characters at the end (ex.: the "0Lv5NLFEoz3P07Aq" part of "https://discord.gg/0Lv5NLFEoz3P07Aq".)